Owner: @Thomas Lavaur @David Rusu

 Gas Market Charged On Pricing Basis

-Execution Gas Ledger Transaction and Operations Fixed per operation
+Execution Gas Ledger Transaction and Operations Fixed per Operation

-Storage Gas Signed Mantle Transaction Proportional to encoded size
+Permanent Storage Gas Signed Mantle Transaction Proportional to encoded size

 DA Storage Gas Blob Operation Proportional to blob size